 In addition, a collaborative Transitions of Care program brought Henry Ford Inpatient and Outpatient Pharmacy and Pharmacy Advantage together for Henry Ford Transplant Institute patients.
 Patient medication refill rates are carefully monitored, along with lab results, to alert physicians and patients of missed refills, doses, and other concerns.

 Leaders Focus on Safety and Communication

 In 2018, 1,900 leaders were trained on Leader Behaviors and Error Prevention Tools.
-Two effective strategies employed throughout Henry Ford Health System to improve patient and employee safety are:
+Two effective strategies employed throughout Henry Ford Health to improve patient and employee safety are:

 - Daily Safety Huddles: 30-minute Safety Huddle meetings are held daily at all hospitals, and have spread to many ambulatory sites.
 Gathering in person, team leaders from every area report on and resolve critical issues that could affect patient and employee safety.

 - Lean Daily Management: Visual boards located on units focus on improving a specific aspect of care that affects quality and performance.
 Data is measured and tracked and boards are updated daily.
 Team members meet (“huddle”) every day to address what went right and what can be improved based on the data collected.

 Robust, system-wide clinical teams, consisting of physicians, nurses, frontline staff and leaders, focused on improving key areas in 2018, including obstetrics, neonatal, spinal fusion, and hip and knee care.
 Teams also improved care coordination and reduced mortality and morbidity for patients with congestive heart failure (CHF), sepsis and C. difficile infection.
 C. difficile rates declined notably, from an average in 2016 of 5.5 cases/10,000 patient days to just 3.3/10,000 in 2018.